mrhugin/NetworkResetUtility/README.md

 4- `Test Your Connection:` After running the script check your internet connection to see if the issues are resolved or not

+ 5- `Close the Window:` Once you see the completion message press Enter to close the command window.

 ## Notes

 ● This script is intended for use on `Windows` operating systems.